njpatel/APL/doc/sqlrequestplugin.md

 * *ConnectionString*: A `string` literal indicating the connection string that points at the SQL Server network endpoint.
 See [valid methods of authentication](#authentication) and how to specify the [network endpoint](#specify-the-network-endpoint).

 * *SqlQuery*: A `string` literal indicating the query that is to be executed against the SQL endpoint.
-Must return one or more rowsets, but only the first one is made available for the rest of the Kusto query.
+Must return one or more rowsets, but only the first one is made available for the rest of the APL query.

 * *SqlParameters*: A constant value of type `dynamic` that holds key-value pairs to pass as parameters along with the query.
 Optional.